Building Apps

 Building your own App

-We recommend building your own app by starting with the sample app but you can also start with a new react project.
+We recommend starting from the sample app, but you can also start from a new React project.

-If you're starting with a new project, first create a directory.
-Then run the following command to bootstrap a react app: npx create-react-app my-directory --typescript
+If you're starting with a new project, first create a directory, then run the following command to bootstrap a React app using Vite and TypeScript:

 Initializing the App

-Ensure the flowgear-webapp npm package is installed using npm i flowgear-webapp
+Ensure the flowgear-webapp npm package is installed using:

-Open sample-app-refresh/src/index.tsx and add the following code before you instantiate the top-level React component:
+Open src/main.tsx and add the following code before rendering the top-level React component:

 Flowgear.Sdk.init();

-Be sure to reference the SDK via NPM at flowgear-webapp by adding the following to the top of the file:
+Be sure to reference the SDK via NPM by adding the following to the top of the file:

 import { Flowgear } from 'flowgear-webapp';